 - If someone is working and doesn’t want to be distracted, they'll have the chat and ActiveCollab windows closed.

 Most of the collaboration is straightforward.
 For example, a designer quickly mocks up several ideas, almost all of them awful.
 After a few days, the team picks 3 strongest ones.
 The designer takes feedback and chooses the best approach.
 Then they refine the idea, consult with the client, and have the final design ready for coding.

 Early work is always awful and that is perfectly ok; you need to start from somewhere.
 Once you have something, people will have ideas for improving it.
 The initial work needs to be good enough to convey the basic idea so you can have a conversation about it.
 From then on, it's about polishing and communication.

-During a project, people work alone on their task and then ask for feedback using task comments.
+During a project, people work alone on their tasks and then ask for feedback using task comments.
 For general things, project discussions are better.

 The best argument you can have in a report or discussion is a user testing video.
 Watching actual users struggling with the system is more convincing than reading about it.